Nookaraju1999/simple-python-app/README.md

 # simple-python-app
-This application contains the python flask code, user for AWS continous Integration
+This application contains the python flask code, used for AWS continous Integration